-Consumption of coal and coke in Denmark in 1998 counted for approx. 235,000 TJ or approx. 9.4 million tonnes /Energistyrelsen 2000/, of which approx. 93% was used for production of electricity and heat by central power plants.
-The remaining was primarily used for energy supply for manufacturing purposes.
-Around 1100 TJ or approx. 44,000 tonnes was used for heating purposes by households, farmers or market gardens.
+Consumption of coal and coke in Denmark in 2001 accounted for approx. 175,000 TJ or approx. 6.9 million tonnes /Energistyrelsen 2002/, of which approx. 95% was used for production of electricity and heat by central power plants.
+The remainder was primarily used for energy supply for manufacturing purposes.

-Coal incineration will result in around 13-15% residuals, primarily fly ash and to a lesser extent slag, bottom ash, gypsum and other desulphurization products.
+Coal incineration will result in around 13 - 15 % residuals, primarily fly ash and to a lesser extent slag, bottom ash, gypsum and other desulphurization products.

 Previous Danish measurements of dioxin formation by coal combustion dates back to before 1990 and did not detect dioxin /Nielsen and Blinksbjerg 1989/.
-In /Jensen 1997/ dioxin emission to air from coal combustion in Denmark has been estimated at 2 g I-TEQ/year corresponding to an emission factor of $0.2 \ \mu g$ I-TEQ/ton, whereas an estimated 40 g I-TEQ was collected and deposited as production residues.
+In /Jensen 1997/ dioxin emission to air from coal combustion in Denmark has been estimated at 2 g I-TEQ/year corresponding to an emission factor of 0.2 μg I-TEQ/ton, whereas an estimated 40 g I-TEQ was collected and deposited as production residues.
 The 40 g collected as residues was estimated based on rather old measurements of total dioxin in fly ash transformed by analogy considerations to N-TEQ.

-From a newly investigation in 1999 at a Danish coal power plant an emission to air of 4.7 pg I-TEQ/m3 (n,t at 5.8% oxygen) was reported /Fyns Amt 2000/.
+From an investigation in 1999 at a Danish coal powder power plant an emission to air of 4.7 pg I-TEQ/m3 (n,t at 5.8% oxygen) was reported /Fyns Amt 2000/.
 This emission corresponds to an emission factor of 33 ng I-TEQ/ton coal.
-The plant in question (Fynsværket section 7) can with respect to the temperature pattern over the flue gas treatment system and dust removal in general be taken as representative to around 99% of the Danish consumption of coal for energy generation /Elsam-Projekt 2000a/.
+The plant in question (Section 7 at Fynsværket) can with respect to the temperature pattern over the flue gas treatment system and dust removal in general be taken as representative to around 99% of the Danish consumption of coal for energy generation /Elsam-Projekt 2000a/.